VGA connector: PS/2 signaling

-In the original IBM VGA implementation, refresh rates were limited to two vertical (60 and 70 Hz) frequencies, all of which were communicated to the monitor using combinations of different polarity H and V sync signals.
+In the original IBM VGA implementation, refresh rates were limited to two vertical (between-frame: 59.94 and 70.086 Hz) frequencies with one horizontal (between-line) frequency.
+Different resolutions of the same frequencies used different blanking intervals, which were communicated to the monitor using combinations of different polarity H and V sync signals.

 Some pins on the connector were also different: pin 9 was keyed by plugging the female connector hole, and four pins carried the monitor ID.